What is family life insurance?

 Level term life insurance

 With this version, you decide how much cover you need at the beginning of the policy, and both premiums and the payout remain constant for the duration of the policy.
 It may be an option worth considering if you have children who depend on you financially.
-The downside is that it can be more expensive than other types, plus payouts may not be adjusted for inflation
+The downside is, this type of cover can be more expensive than other options, plus the payout may lose value over time if is not adjusted for inflation.

 Decreasing term life insurance

 With this option, the amount paid out when you die goes down over time.
-It is commonly taken out to cover a repayment mortgage, with the payout decreasing over time in line with your mortgage balance.
-Premiums are generally cheaper than for ‘level term insurance’ and for some, it can be a cost-effective option
+It is commonly taken out to cover a repayment mortgage, with the payout decreasing over time, in line with your balance.
+Premiums are generally cheaper than for ‘level term insurance’ and for some, it can be a cost-effective option.

 In the past three months (between January and March 2026, 36%